bonitasoft/bonita-doc/md/handling-documents.md

 # Handle documents

-This page shows an example of how to manipulate documents in a Bonita BPM process using the Java APIs.
+This page shows an example of how to manipulate documents in a Bonita process using the Java APIs.

-A document is treated in a similar way to a variable in Bonita BPM Engine database.
-It is defined in Bonita BPM Studio or programmatically, and is stored in the Bonita BPM Engine database.
+A document is treated in a similar way to a variable in Bonita Engine database.
+It is defined in Bonita Studio or programmatically, and is stored in the Bonita Engine database.
 Inside a process instance, a document is a byte stream.

 ## Configure a process document